-When working with polygons on both sides, the physically larger polygons should be on the Targets side.
-When working with polygons and points, the polygon should be on the Targets side.
+TIP: When working with Polygons -The larger (physically) polygons should be on the Targets side when there are polygons on both sides.
+When working with Polygons and Points - Configure with the Polygon on the Targets side.

 Specifying a *.yxdb file for direct import is a more efficient vehicle for running a Spatial Match.
 In fact, it is good practice to convert any static polygon file (such as basic geographies: States, Counties, etc.) to a pre-sorted *.yxdb file.
 See the FAQ for more information.

 If specifying a Calgary (cydb) file, be aware that the Calgary spatial index uses 5 decimal places of accuracy for compression and speed.
 The YXDB spatial index uses 6 decimal places.
 This adds an addition round off error of up to a maximum of 1.8 feet to Calgary indexes.
 In other words, it is possible that a point can be 1.8 feet inside of a polygon and be found as outside in Calgary.

 Where Target Intersects Universe:Matches records where both sets of objects have any area in common.

 Where Target Contains Universe: Matches records where Target objects contain Universe objects in their entirety.

 Where Target Is Within Universe: Matches records where Target objects are entirely within Universe objects.

 Where TargetTouchesUniverse: Matches records where Target objects touches the outside boundary of Universe objects.
 To qualify as touching, neither object can occupy any of the same interior space.

 Where TargetTouches or IntersectsUniverse: Matches records where Target objects either share interior space with Universe objects, or touch the boundary of Universe objects.

 Bounding Rectangle Overlaps: Matches records where the bounding rectangles of Target objects and Universe objects share interior space.